deductionlab/deductionlab.github.io/_posts/2020-07-14-subgraph-pooling.md

 We understand the modelling contributions of this work to be twofold.
 Both moves seek to improve the neural representations of logical formulae in such a way that they are better suited for the two crucial subtasks of theorem proving particularly: premise selection and proof step classification.

 1. In previous works of graph neural network-based theorem proving, relatively little sophistication has been afforded to the process of drawing the final embedding of a graph from its node embeddings.
-All such works the reviewers are aware of, which are just [Wang17] and [Pal20], simply take the maximum of the node embeddings.[^1] The work under discussion introduces so-called DAG LSTMs, a simple generalisation of Tree LSTMs [Tai15], and use it for the aggregation of node embeddings in a manner that respects the structure of the formula graph.
+All such works the reviewers are aware of, which are just [Wang17] and [Pal20], simply take the maximum of the node embeddings.[^1] The work under discussion introduces so-called DAG LSTMs, a simple generalisation of Tree LSTMs [Tai15], and use it for the aggregation of node embeddings in a manner that respects the structure of the graph.

 2. Previous neural approaches to automated theorem proving, certainly all the two that used graph neural networks, have embedded premise and conjecture formulae independently of each other.[^2] The authors consider this as a room for improvement, and proposes an attention mechanism that facilitates the exchange of information between the two graph embeddings.